-Do you have an idea for airport research or a synthesis of practice?
+Do you have an idea for airport research, a synthesis of practice, or a legal study?

 If you know an industry-wide problem that could use some attention, enter it into IdeaHub!
 To share your idea, click on the "Create New Idea" button at the top of the navigation sidebar on the right.
 You will then be asked to provide some information, including if you think your idea lends itself as a traditional research project or a synthesis of practice, a title, summary, objective, and background to help the industry understand the situation.
 You can also select tags to draw attention to any cross-cutting topics of your idea.

-We conduct two types of studies: research projects and syntheses of practice.
+We conduct three types of studies: research projects,syntheses of practice. and legal studies.